MSandeep96/Sample_ExpressJs_API/README.md

 when a 403 status is sent.
 BaseResponses are present for other errors.

 ##(.../makePrivatePost)
-Can be used to make a private post by a user
+Can be used to make a private post by a user.
+Collection of private posts have a TTL of 24 hours.
+Can't make a new post if there is a post within the last 24 hrs.

 >Params